gondwanasoft/wff-build-script/README.md

 # Watch Face Format Build Script

+> [!WARNING]
+> This repository will probably soon be superseded by [_clockwork_](https://github.com/Turtlepaw/clockwork). _clockwork_ provides many more features and greater flexibility.
+Please consider using _clockwork_ instead of _wff-build-script_.

-This is a Microsoft Windows batch file to help with building [Google-Samsung Watch Face Format (WFF)](https://developer.android.com/training/wearables/wff) projects.
+This repository contains a Microsoft Windows batch file to help with building [Google-Samsung Watch Face Format (WFF)](https://developer.android.com/training/wearables/wff) projects.

 As a minimum, it builds the watchface and installs it on a connected Wear OS device or Android Virtual Device (AVD).